warewulf/warewulf/userdocs/contents/overlays.rst

 ..
   note::
-  There is no possibility to delete files with an overlay!
+  It is not possible to delete files with an overlay.

 Build
 -----